-A key assumption in the preparation of financial statements is that the entity will continue as a going concern.
+A key assumption in the preparation of the financial statements is that the entity will continue as going concern.
 The going concern assumption assumes that the Agency will continue in operation for the foreseeable future and will be able to realise its assets and discharge its liabilities in the normal course of operations.
-A significant amount of judgement has been required is assessing whether the entity is a going concern as described in Note 2.a.iii.
+The Agency recorded net surplus for the year ended December 31, 2021 of \$415,737 (2020: deficit of \$359,217).
+The BVI Government and the BVIFSC have committed to providing the Agency with sufficient financial resources to enable the Agency to fund its operations and to meet its liabilities as they fall due and to carry on its business without significant curtailment of operations.